 Scene-based audio (SBA) describes the use of Higher-Order Ambisonics (HOA) to render sound scenes.
 HOA involves constructing a 3D sound field in the Ambisonics domain by mixing sources that have been projected onto a set of special functions called spherical harmonics.
 The audio material is easily transported because an arbitrary number of sources are encoded onto a fixed number of Ambisonic channels, which can then be decoded onto an arbitrary configuration of loudspeakers.
-For an Ambisonic order N, $(N+1)^2$ coefficients are required per sample, each representing the contribution of a given spherical harmonic (SH) function to the overall sound field.
+The quantity of channels depends on the Ambisonic order, which is a quantity that specifies how many spherical harmonic functions we are to include in our decomposition.
+For an Ambisonic order N, $(N + 1)^2$ coefficients are required per sample, each representing the contribution of a given spherical harmonic (SH) function to the overall sound field.
 The sound field is then defined as a linear combination of these SH functions weighted by their corresponding coefficient.
 SH functions are structured hierarchically, meaning we can always choose to include more functions to create a more precise sound field (i.e. increase order) at the cost of computing more coefficients.
 Typically, when rendering SBA for headphones (binaural SBA), the Ambisonic-encoded sound field is decoded onto a set of virtual loudspeakers, which are spatialized as static virtual sources via convolution with the corresponding HRIR.
 This convolution can be performed per Ambisonic channel (per SH function) or per virtual loudspeaker in the time domain.
 For convolution per Ambisonic channel, the HRTFs must be also projected onto spherical harmonics (i.e. encoded into Ambisonics).
 This projection is identical to the SH decomposition of HRTFs for OBA that is central to this thesis but is executed with a different purpose.
 In SBA, the purpose is simply to decrease overall computation by only convolving once per channel whereas in OBA, the purpose is to also retrieve arbitrary source angles (i.e. interpolate).